 2. SRAM (Static Random Access Memory)

 The term Static came as the opposite of the Dynamic in the DRAM.
 The SRAM doesn’t require constant refreshing of the capacitors to retain its data.
 Because 4-6 transistors are used to hold a bit of data inside a flip-flop in SRAM, it not only becomes static but also very fast.
 SRAM offers a very low latency and very high bandwidth.
-The access time of SRAM is generally between 1=3 nanoseconds which makes it most suitable for high-performance environments.
+The access time of SRAM is generally between 1 and 3 nanoseconds, which makes it most suitable for high-performance environments.
 But, because of its low density and high cost, it can’t be used as a primary memory in any device.
 This would increase the cost of the devices a lot.
 So, it is used smartly for cache purposes not only in computers but printers, smartphones, routers, networking devices, cameras, etc.

 3. VRAM (Video Random Access Memory)

 VRAM is used in graphics cards and integrated GPUs in the CPUs.
-It is optimized for handling high bandwidth and parallel processing demanded by the GPUs.
+It is optimized for handling the high bandwidth and parallel processing demanded by the GPUs.
 This RAM is ideal for storing images, videos, games, and other types of 3D data.

 VRAM is dual-ported, allowing simultaneous read and write operations and making it suitable for video and image data.
 The two main variations of the VRAM HMB and GDDR are designed for high-performance graphics and computing tasks.
-GDDR is based on a 2D layout while the HMB is based on 3D stacked technology.
+GDDR is based on a 2D layout, while the HMB is based on 3D stacked technology.
 With a wide memory bus, the HMB offers a very high bandwidth compared to the GDDR.
 The HMB is mostly used in high-performance computing in specialized areas such as AI and data centers.
 The GDDR, on the other hand, is most popular in the consumer GPU market.
-The latest version GDDRX offers the best balance between price and performance making it the best for gaming graphics cards.
+The latest version, GDDRX offers the best balance between price and performance, making it the best for gaming graphics cards.

 4. Other types of RAM